A multi-billion dollar deal has Google paying Apple $8 billion a year to have like default machine search on the iPhone service Google Search.

 If it does, both Apple and Google stand to lose billions.
 Apple would lose the $8 billion it receives from Google each year, and Google would lose $25 billion in ad revenue that the search engine is said to bring to iOS.

 As it turns out, behind the scenes Apple is looking for a new deal for a potential replacement for Google's search engine.
-In 2020, Apple and Microsoft reportedly held exploratory talks about Apple acquiring Bing.
+The 2020, Apple and Microsoft reportedly held exploratory talks about Apple acquiring Bing.
 The deal never went through, as Apple didn't believe Bing could compete with the quality and capabilities of Google Search.

 Talks between Apple and DuckDuckGo were revealed during the US Treasury Department's antitrust lawsuit against Google last Wednesday.